FaDiiiLeo/odin-recipes/README.md

 This is a simple website for recipes made using HTML5 and CSS3.
-I have added a lot of CSS from previous version and made the webpages a little responsive for smaller devices using only media queuries.
+I have added a lot of CSS as compared to the previous version and made the webpages a little responsive for smaller devices using only media queuries.